capactio/capact/hack/eks/README.md

 ![Diagram](./assets/Capact_EKS.svg)

-> For now the worker nodes are deployed only in a single availability zone.
+> **NOTE**: For now the worker nodes are deployed only in a single availability zone.

 ## Prerequisites